Intellectual Property Resources

-- Copyright Clearance Center - a nonprofit organization that provides licensing services and expertise to organizations around the world.
-CCC simplifies the licensing of rights and supports content creators as a rights "broker."
-It enables academic institutions and businesses to get permission to photocopy, post, print, and republish articles and other published works; it enables publishers and authors to approve licenses to their works and track and receive royalty payments; and it provides educational resources about copyright to the public.
-See http://www.copyright.com
+An organization that supports copyright content creators as a rights “broker.”
+It enables academic institutions and businesses to get permission to photocopy, post and print published works, and enables publishers and authors to approve licenses and track and receive royalty payments.